 Strategic partnerships are an important element in any business owner’s toolbox, including Home Care.
 The right strategic partners can significantly increase your reach, flexibility and stability by bringing more resources to bear on the most important thing you are doing: taking good care of your clients and caregivers.
 By establishing mutually beneficial working relationships, you also have more people in the world who have a vested interest in your success, increasing your stability in the marketplace.

-In our business (providing Home Care agency scheduling and management tools and support), we have embraced the collaborative model of strategic partnerships to good effect.
+In our business (providing caregiver software for home care agencies that encompasses scheduling and management tools and support), we have embraced the collaborative model of strategic partnerships to good effect.
 As the landscape of the industry changes, we can address new requirements and customer requests more quickly by partnering with providers who already have the technology or service developed and ready to go.
 Our customers then have more choices and more resources available to them and we are free to focus on what we do best: take care of our Home Care agency customers.

 Our partnerships come from a variety of sources, but they all tie back into customer and industry needs.
 We meet new partners at trade shows, industry events and through direct customer referrals.
 We look for complementary products or services that will truly benefit our customers, and companies with very high standards of customer service.

 For example, Home Care Pulse is one of our providers: they help our agency customers improve their business and care processes.
 By having a partner relationship, we can introduce our customers to them, provide a direct data link between the two systems and streamline the entire process.

 We are often approached by other vendors directly.
 They may hear about us and see a good fit, or simply are looking for an ‘easy’ way into the market.
 Most of them are turned down: unless there is a clear benefit to our customers and a sustainable business model in the partnership, there’s no point continuing.
 Depending on the partnership, it may require a significant investment of resources so we don’t go there lightly.